abudesai/rt_clustering_base_gmm_sklean/README.md

 The data preprocessing step includes:

 - for numerical variables
+  - Standard scale data
   - TruncatedSVD
-  - Standard scale data

-During the model development process, the algorithm was trained and evaluated on a variety of datasets such as Computer Activity, Heart Disease, Satellite, Statlog, Tripadvisor, and White Wine.
+During the model development process, the algorithm was trained and evaluated on a variety of datasets such as iris, penguins, landsat_satellite, geture_phase_classification, vehicle_silhouettes, spambase, steel_plate_fault.
+Additionally, we also used synthetically generated datasets such as two concentric (noisy) circles, and unequal variance gaussian blobs.

 This Clustering Model is written using Python as its programming language.
 ScikitLearn is used to implement the main algorithm, evaluate the model, and preprocess the data.
 Numpy, pandas, and feature_engine are used for the data preprocessing steps.
 SciKit-Optimize was used to handle the HPT.